 Sister Joan Chittister, an iconic spiritual feminist and activist, says it's time for women to take a stand to critique and monitor religious actions in all communities and become a united voice for peace across borders.

 Jamia Wilson, feminist media organizer and Executive Director of Women, Action, and the Media, explains how other people's denial of her rights drives her forward.

 Nadia Al-Sakkaf, activist, journalist, and former Minister of Information in Yemen, imagines the future for her nation and herself.

-Betty Williams, co-recipient of the 1976 Nobel Peace Prize for her work in Ireland and head of the Global Children's Foundation, describes how she chose to work for peace and persevere against all odds.
+Betty Williams, co-recipient of the 1976 Nobel Peace Prize for her work in Ireland and the head of the Global Children's Foundation tells a story about humor and her work with the Dalai Lama.

-Elizabeth Lesser, cofounder of Omega Institute and the Omega Women's Leadership Center (OWLC), encourages us to engage in mindful conversation in order to find common ground & shared humanity.
+Elizabeth Lesser, cofounder of Omega Institute and the Omega Women's Leadership Center (OWLC), encourages us to grant full "soulhood" to each person we meet.